Planck 2015 results. XIII. Cosmological parameters: Model, parameters, and methodology

 Our conclusions are summarized in Sect.~\ref{sec:conclusions}.

-\section{Model, parameters and methodology}
+\section{Model, parameters, and methodology}

 The notation, definitions and methodology used in this paper largely follow those described in {\paramsI}, and so will not be repeated here.
+For completeness, we list some derived parameters of interest in Sect.~\ref{subsec:derived}.
 We have made a small number of modifications to the methodology, as described in Sect.~\ref{subsec:Model}.
 We have also made some minor changes to the model of unresolved foregrounds and nuisance parameters used in the high-$\ell$ likelihood.
 These are described in detail in \cite{planck2014-a13}, but to make this paper more self-contained, these changes are summarized in Sect.~\ref{subsec:foreground}.